 How is Imago Relationship Therapy Different?

-- Imagotherapy takes fewer sessions to get to the core patterns and roots that fuel most conflict and disconnection.
-The roots of conflict can undermine marriage counseling if you do not become conscious of them and how to work with them.
+- Imagotherapy usually takes fewer sessions to get to the core patterns and roots that fuel most conflict and disconnection in your relationship.
+The roots of conflict can undermine marriage counseling if you do not become conscious of them and learn how to work with them.
 Problem-solving the incident won’t usually address the root of the conflict.
-If if it manages to reduce the ‘symptom’ or the current ‘fight’, the same pattern and underlying problem will pop up again in a different way. ( See some of the differences in how the Imago therapist works with you in a session.)
+If it manages to reduce the ‘symptom’ or the current ‘fight’, the same pattern and underlying problem will pop up again in a different way. ( See some of the differences in how the Imago therapist works with you in a session.)

 - Imago Relationship Therapy believes that individuals are wounded in relationship that results in trigger points and frozen needs, and that healing of both the individual and the relationship happen in learning how to create emotionally safe connection.

-- It empowers couples and individuals with tools, skills and principles that they can learn and use on their own, thereby reducing dependence on a therapist.
+- Imago therapy empowers couples and individuals with tools, skills and principles that they can learn and use on their own, thereby reducing dependence on a therapist.

-- It helps normalize and make sense of most of the distress that happens between spouses / partners, even though it clearly needs to change.
+- Imagotherapy helps normalize and make sense of most of the distress that happens between spouses / partners, and the understanding can help open more creative approaches that honor both partner’s needs and concerns.
+Conflicts make sense.
 Most people don’t need a diagnosis of a ‘mental disorder’ simply because they have a distressful marriage or relationship.
+Imago therapy does not pathologize your distress or disconnection.

-- It promotes connection and emotional intimacy without losing ones self in the process.
-It teaches couples how to respect differences, the fact that your partner is not you, yet still grow and deepen connection.
+- Imago therapy dialogue and other tools promote connection and emotional intimacy without losing ones self in the process.
+You learn how to respect differences, the fact that your partner is not you, yet still grow and deepen connection.

-- It increases compassion, even when you don’t like what your spouse or partner does, and provides more internal motivation for successful change
+- Imago therapy increases compassion, even when you don’t like what your spouse or partner does, and provides more internal motivation for successful change.

-- It helps couples respect the needs and concerns of both partners, and opens up more possibilities for win-win approaches to conflict.
+- Imagotherapy helps couples respect the needs and concerns of both partners, and opens up more possibilities for win-win approaches to conflict.
 Many times, it helps simply dissolve a conflict.

 - The principles can be applied to any relationship, even though you may slightly modify some of the tools.